 September 12, 2017

-We got the chance to sit down with Melanie Kenderdine, principal, Energy Futures Initiative and instructor for the upcoming Energy Leadership Program this November.
+We got the chance to sit down with Melanie Kenderdine, principal, Energy Futures Initiative and instructor for the upcoming Energy Leadership Program.
 We asked her to shed some light on her extensive experience, and helping other industry leaders learn more about leading through complex environments:

 1. Tell us about your experience as a senior energy professional in the industry.